Short-Term Construction Information

 • Airplane tickets at the current price – typically ranging between $1000 and $1200 depending on where you are located.
 Border Buddies can book your flight for you.

-• $6,000.00 minimum for project materials for a construction team of 10 or less.
-Groups over 10 should plan on $600 per person.
-If you can meet that figure, it greatly enhances the overall project by helping to hire locals to work with the team.
-All tools and materials supplied by Border Buddies.
-Bring your own gloves, etc and anything else you might want for the specifics or your project.
+• The team needs to raise $6,000.00 minimum for project materials for a construction team of 10 or less.
+Groups larger than 10 should plan on $600 per person.
+If you can meet that figure, it greatly enhances the overall project by having enough materials to keep everyone busy.
+All tools supplied by Border Buddies.
+Bring your own gloves, tape measures, hammers, side-cutters, etc. that you might want for the specifics or your project.

 • Day trips to Valley of Angels and Picacho Mountain are easy to fit into the schedule; the gas and entry fees are included with the Food and Lodging fee.